adolfont/caes005-introduction-to-functional-programming/README.md

 - describe and discuss the main functional programming concepts
 - apply the main functional programming concepts in your programs

+## Prerequisites

+The course is intended for Masters and PhD students but undergraduate foreign students and local undergrads with an interest in the topic are more than welcome.
+There is no formal prerequisite in addition to a good understanding of English, as the discussed literature and interaction in class will be in that language.

 ## Syllabus